Oklahoma Pastor’s Execution Unravels Secret Threesome Love Affair

 Evans admitted that Square stayed over for three nights while her husband was in Mexico, too.
 She told Square that her husband was verbally abusive, that he mistreated her, and that “it would be nice to have more freedom.”
 “Kahlil simply responded with, ‘damn,’” the affidavit says.

-Then, at around 1 a.m. on March 22, Evans called 911 to report that “someone had shot her husband” inside their home.
-When officers arrived at the couple’s home in Ada, about an hour outside of Oklahoma City, David Evans was “lying in bed, bleeding from the nose and mouth” after suffering from “an apparent gunshot wound to the head.”
-The pastor was pronounced dead at the scene.
+Then, at around 1 a.m. on March 22, Evans called 911 to report that “someone had shot her husband” inside their home in Ada, about an hour outside of Oklahoma City.
+When officers arrived, David Evans was “lying in bed, bleeding from the nose and mouth” with a gunshot wound to the head.
+He was pronounced dead at the scene.

-Initially, Kristie Evans told police that, a few hours after the couple had gone to bed, she was “awakened by a ‘pop’ noise” and smelled smoke.”
+Initially, Kristie Evans told police that, a few hours after the couple had gone to bed, she was “awakened by a ‘pop’ noise” and smelled smoke.
 She noticed her husband was bleeding from his nose and mouth—but was still alive and making a “gasping noise.”
-Before calling 911 she said she ran outside the house and looked for any cars or intruders.
+Before calling 911 she said she ran outside the house to look for any cars or intruders.

 But, the affidavit states, as authorities began to interview friends and neighbors, her story began to unravel.
 In one interview with a neighbor, Brian Hughes, authorities learned that a white Ford Mustang had been at the house several days prior to the pastor’s death.

 Evans later explained to police that, when she heard Square arrive at the house Monday night, she went to the living room to find him “crouched down” and was “concerned he was making too much noise.”
-She said she urged him to “proceed with the plan” and went to the living room while Square went to the bedroom and shot the pastor.
+She said she urged him to “proceed with the plan” and stayed in the living room while Square went to the bedroom and shot the pastor.

 Evans is being held in the Pontotoc County Jail and Square is in the Cleveland County Jail.
 It is not immediately clear if either has a lawyer.
 Harmony Free Will Baptist Church did not immediately respond to The Daily Beast’s request for comment.